Birth to Age Three Program

 tVisits are administered using a computer with a web camera and a microphone; a tablet (such as an iPad); or a smartphone with video communication capability.

-Since its first session in 2013, Clarke’s tVisit® Program have provided access to early intervention services for hundreds of children who are deaf or hard of hearing.
+Since its first session in 2013, Clarke’s tVisit® Teleservices Program has provided access to early intervention services for hundreds of children who are deaf or hard of hearing.

 Outcomes